MIGHTYminnow/auto-menu-from-pages/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.2.0 =
+* Add support to exclude pages from Simple Section Nav plugin.

 = 1.1.1 =
 * Remove testing filter that was setting auto-syncing to on by default.